-Above / The Hotel Arista set the stage for Samaritan Interfaith to present its new name, SamaraCare, during its 10th Annual Silent Samaritans benefit breakfast.
+Above / The Hotel Arista set the stage for Samaritan Interfaith to present its new name, SamaraCare, during the Annual Silent Samaritans benefit breakfast.

 Even more, the annual breakfast at Hotel Arista provided a time for a first look at the counseling and consulting center’s new image, complete with a new name, new logo and new tagline.